E-Timileyin/Sail/README.md

 ### Prerequisites

 - Go 1.16+
-- Docker installed on target servers
+- Docker and Docker Compose installed on target servers
 - SSH access to target servers
 - A Dockerized application with a `docker-compose.yml` file